wei-weii/wei-weii.github.io/_tabs/about.md

 # Hello:\) I am Wei
 I am a PhD student in the [VIXI lab](https://vixi.cs.uvic.ca/), University of Victoria, under the supervision of Prof. Charles Perin and Miguel Nacenta.
 My research interest span from `visualization co-design`, `cognitive augmentation`, to `physicalization`, and more generally, `interaction design`.
 I was a research intern at Télécom Paris with Prof. [Samuel Huron](https://perso.telecom-paristech.fr/shuron/#!index.md).
 Before that, I had an incredible MSc (under the instruction of Prof. Ehud Sharlin) at [ilab](https://ilab.ucalgary.ca/), University of Calgary.

-I am a hiker who likes exploring the nature, a programmer who is poor in algorithm, a designer who has radical ideas, a gamer who keeps trying after repeated defeats, and a reader who loves history, sci-fi, fantasy, as well as classics.
+I am a hiker who likes exploring the nature, a designer who has radical ideas, a technician who enjoys fixing machines and software, a gamer who keeps trying despite repeated defeats, and a reader who loves history, sci-fi, fantasy, as well as classics.

 You can find my CV [here](/assets/pdf/CV.pdf)